UKIP MEP Janice Atkinson uses 'outrageous' term for Thai woman

 Mrs Munday said: "I'm from Thailand.
 I'm married to an Englishman and now I'm British.

-"No-one has ever spoken about me like that before."'Stern talking to'
+"No-one has ever spoken about me like that before."

 Mr Munday said "ting tong" in Thai meant that a person was mad and the comment had come as "a bit of shock".